Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 ## Rich Text

 Towards the end of the project the recommended approach for Rich Text changed.
 Before custom handling of `renderNodes` were handled in gatsby-config.
-The one main drawback of this meant that we had no access to React components as this was before the data become available.
+The one main drawback of this meant that we had no access to React components as this was before the data was passed to React.

 The `documentToReactComponents` from the `@contentful/rich-text-react-renderer` package allowed us to leverage React and opened up the possibilities of embedding components inside the Rich Text Editor.